mittinatten/freesasa/doc/doxy_main.md

-In addition to the flat array of results in ::freesasa_result, and the global values returned by freesasa_classifier_classify_result(), FreeSASA has an interface for navigating the structure as a tree.
+In addition to the flat array of results in ::freesasa_result, and the global values returned by freesasa_classifier_classify_result(), FreeSASA has an interface for navigating the results as a tree.
 The leaf nodes are individual atoms, and there are parent nodes at the residue, chain, and structure levels.
-The function freesasa_result2tree() generates a such a tree and populates each node with the ::freesasa_nodearea of all its atoms.
-It returns the root node.
-The resulting tree can be traversed with freesasa_structure_node_children(), freesasa_structure_node_parent() and freesasa_structure_node_next(), and the area, type and name using freesasa_structure_node_area(), freesasa_structure_node_type() and freesasa_structure_node_name().
-The tree keeps an internal reference to the structure used, available via freesasa_structure_node_structure(), and freesasa_structure_node_atoms() can be used to find out which atoms in that structure belong to a node, allowing the user to get more detailed information about those atoms if needed.
-This also means that the structure should not be changed as long as the tree is in use.
+The function freesasa_calc_tree() does a SASA calculation and returns the root node of such a tree.
+If one already has a ::freesasa_result the function freesasa_tree_init() can be used instead.
+Each node has an associated
+::freesasa_nodearea of all its atoms.
+The tree can be traversed with freesasa_node_children(), freesasa_node_parent() and freesasa_node_next(), and the area, type and name using freesasa_node_area(), freesasa_node_type() and freesasa_node_name().
+Additionally there are special properties for each level of the tree.

+@see node

 @subsubsection export-tree Exporting to RSA, JSON and XML